mouhammadAbdallah/online_Exam/README.md

 # Online Exams Website

-This project is for online education
+This project helps for online education.
+It was done during Covid-19 period.
+Teachers can create their own tests and students can solve them to get grades.

-It was done during Covid-19
+It was done using ASP.Net and MS SQL Database

 ### Teachers: